 The past few years have seen an explosion in business use of analytics.
 With the rise of digitization, businesses of every category are generating more data than ever before both internally and externally.
-From an organization's perspective people are not using data to that extent because decision platforms and action platforms are different.
+From an organization's perspective, people are not using data to that extent because decision platforms and action platforms are different.

 Taking actions from the data, which helped them make decisions are not visible from those platforms.
 There was a push from the organization's end that data-driven decision making should be implemented.
 So, analytical platforms came into the picture resulting in vast analytics implementations.
-The number of analytics users has grown up which is visible in the sales of an organization, however, the ground level reality of adoption was still gloomy.
+The number of analytics users has grown up which is visible in the sales of an organization, however, the ground-level reality of adoption was still gloomy.

 According to the report, "adoption of self-service tools is way down 20%, the statistic is based on the number of users who have access to self-service tools and actually use them.
-The percentage of users with access has risen from 39 % to 47 %, but the percentage of those users who take advantage of the tools has fallen off from 56 % to 45%.
+The percentage of users with access has risen from 39 % to 47 %, but the percentage of those users who take advantage of the tools has fallen from 56 % to 45%.

-What is Embedded Analytics?
+What Is Embedded Analytics?

 According to Gartner, Embedded analytics is a digital workplace capability where data analysis occurs within a user’s natural workflow, without the need to toggle to another application.

-With embedded analytics implementations, all critical information sources can now be accessed in one convenient place.
+With embedded analytics solutions, all critical information sources can now be accessed in one convenient place.
 For example, if you want to do more than just to see top-level KPI dashboards, you no longer need to switch over to a separate analytics tool or other sources to “fetch” that information or update charts and graphs.
 It can easily be done within your environment.
 This provides immediate time-savings that allow users to make important, more informed decisions more conveniently.

-One of the enterprises we serve was facing low user adoption on their Qlik Platform.
+One real-time use case for us was when our client was facing low user adoption on their Qlik Platform.
 Managers and CXO's didn’t have time to open/access their dashboards for their day to day use to take stock of the business operations.
-Our ready-to-use custom development portal - Accio Qlik, helped them a lot, as its biggest consumer was their sales team.
+Our ready-to-use custom development portal - Accio Qlik- developed by Polestar Solutions, helped them integrate Qlik on their desktop just like a sticky note with custom dashboarding.
 They have integrated Accio in their CRM and they have started getting the analysis resulting in higher adoption in the next six months.

 Therefore, finding a meaningful way to manage the data has become a necessity, especially when it’s data that can help your organization or partners succeed.
 Embedded analytics improves user experience while increasing end-user adoption and growing revenue.